+The ward was empty most of Monday then it started filling up in the evening.
 It was noisy again and I was shattered.
 Around midnight they woke me again to transfer me to another ward.

 I was wheeled, on my bed, to an isolation ward.
 I had my own room with a bathroom attached and to say the silence was golden would be an understatement!

 I stayed in the isolation room all day Tuesday and Wednesday and had a heart scan on Wednesday.

 My results came back from the test they did for coronavirus when I was at A&E and thankfully it was negative.

 In the middle of the night again, I was moved to another ward where no one had to wear masks.

 The doctor came to see me on Thursday morning and told me I’d be on blood thinner tablets for the rest of my life because this was my second pulmonary embolism.

 He also said that I could go home 🙂

 After not seeing Ant or the kids since Sunday morning, I was so happy to be going home.